High Blood Pressure and Hypertension

 High blood pressure affects 25 percent of the world’s population.
 Far from being an isolated problem, experts consider it a risk factor for many diseases.
 Over time, high blood pressure can lead to conditions including hardening of your arteries (atherosclerosis), stroke, kidney disease, and heart failure.

 Your heart may be the hardest-working organ in your body.
-It is the primarily a muscle that pumps blood to organs and tissues that require nutrients and oxygen.
+It is primarily a muscle that pumps blood to organs and tissues that require nutrients and oxygen.

 Your heart pumps that blood via blood vessels, which distribute it throughout your body.
 You or your doctor can determine how efficiently your heart pumps or distributes that blood by measuring your blood pressure.